Mega Millions $1.6 billion winning ticket sold, lottery officials say

 The winning numbers of Tuesday's drawing are 5, 28, 62, 65 and 70, with a Mega Ball number 5, according to the official Mega Millions website.
 The chance of matching all six numbers and winning the top prize is 1 in 302.5 million.

 The identity of the winning ticketholder was not immediately available.
-It could be days or even weeks before a winner comes forward to claim the prize.
+It could be days or even weeks before a winner comes forward to claim the prize -- if they do at all.

-While most states require the winner’s identity to be made public, they may choose to remain anonymous in eight states -- Delaware, Georgia, Kansas, Maryland, North Dakota, Ohio, South Carolina and Texas.
+While most states require the winner’s identity to be made public, South Carolina is one of eight states where they may choose to remain anonymous.
+The others include Delaware, Georgia, Kansas, Maryland, North Dakota, Ohio and Texas.

 The $1.6 billion prize reflects the annuity option, paid over 29 years.
 The cash option, which nearly all winners take, was estimated to be $913 million.